vitobotta/hetzner-k3s/README.md

 ## changelog

+- 0.5.0
+  - Allow installing additional packages when creating the servers

 - 0.4.9
   - Ensure the program always exits with exit code 1 if the config file fails validation
   - Upgrade System Upgrade Controller to 0.8.1